Leave Your Legacy for Horses

 For many of us, helping horses is a lifetime pursuit.
 But what if you could ensure that this work continues, even after you’re gone?
 A bequest to a nonprofit organization can help you express your values beyond your lifetime.
 The easiest and simplest way to provide long term and meaningful support to SAFE is with a bequest.

 Creating a bequest can be easier than you realize.
-Here are three simple ways to leave a gift for future SAFE horses:
+Here are three simple ways that you can leave a gift for future SAFE horses:

-1) You can make SAFE the beneficiary of a life insurance, annuity, IRA, or pension plan
+1) Make SAFE the beneficiary of a life insurance, annuity, IRA, or pension plan

 You can name SAFE as a beneficiary of your annuity or whole-life, term or employer-provided life insurance policy.
 Simply submit an updated beneficiary designation form to your life insurance agent or mail it directly to the life insurance company.

 Similarly, you can include SAFE as a beneficiary of your retirement plan, such as a traditional IRA or 401(k) account, simply by updating the beneficiary designation form, which can be obtained from the plan administrator.
 Naming SAFE as beneficiary of your retirement plan eliminates income and estate taxes on that asset, so that upon your death, all of the remaining balance goes to support a cause you believe in.

 Although forms will differ from one financial institution to the next, you will need the following information:

 Beneficiary’s address: PO Box 2769, Redmond WA 98073–2769

 Save a Forgotten Equine is tax exempt under section 501(c)(3) of the Internal Revenue Code and is a publicly supported organization under section 170(b)(1)(A).